 Family Road Trip Packing List

 If you are bringing the kids, you are going to need to keep them safe, comfortable, and entertained so that they don’t keep asking “Are we there yet?”
 You can only play “I spy” for so long!
 I don’t recommend bringing books because a lot of kids get sick reading in the car, but you might want to try some of these road trip activities for kids.
+Also, considering adding these items to your checklist for a road trip:

 - Travel Games: There are also plenty of travel games that are great for road trips too.
 I would avoid any with small pieces (unless they are magnetic).